 Why we are heading towards an Economic Collapse and the Steps you Need to Take to Survive

-While the political morons in Washington would like you to believe our countries on the road to recovery, a new survey from the Associated Press suggests the complete opposite.
+While the political morons in Washington would like you to believe our countries on the road to recovery, a new survey from the Associated Press suggests the complete opposite is true.

-According to their study, four out of every five Americans struggle with joblessness, near poverty or reliance on welfare for at least parts of their lives.
-Considering that we currently have over 101 million people, a stunning third of the U.S. Population, receiving subsidized food assistance from the federal government, these numbers should be a huge wakeup call for anyone who bought into the scam of a recovering economy.
+According to their study, four out of every five Americans are struggling with joblessness, poverty, or a reliance on welfare to sustain their lifestyle.
+Considering we currently have over 101 million people, a stunning third of the U.S. Population, receiving subsidized food assistance from the federal government, these numbers should be a huge wakeup call for anyone who bought into the scam of a recovering economy.

 When the number of people receiving government food assistance (101,000,000) surpasses the number of full-time private sector workers in the U.S. (97,180,000) we have some serious trouble brewing.